DanielSmith/alap/docs/cookbook/editors.md

 ## Overview

 Alap editors let users create items, assign tags, write macros, test expressions, and preview menus — all without editing JSON by hand.
 They consume the v3 library just like any other project (importing from `alap`, `alap/react`, etc.), which validates the public API.
+They are functional proofs of concept, and there is much more that could be done with them.

 ## The seven editors